Alibabacloud Odps Maxframe Coding

 5. Implement — use confirmed operator

-See: references/operator-selector.md for detailed guidance.
+See: references/operators-and-modules/operator-selector.md for detailed guidance.

 Key Validation Points